← Projects

 Module 3 — Cohort flow (Sankey): peak → drawdown → steady state, with retention vs redemptions.

-How it’s built (reproducible by design)
+How it’s built

 Project structure